You’re in the interview and they ask you, “why are you applying for this position?”… or “why did you apply for this job?”…

 As a bonus, you can end your question with a question of your own.
 I did that in the example above.
 It’s one of the strategies I recommend in my job interview answer guide because it turns the interview into a back-and-forth dialogue, instead of a nerve-racking interrogation.

-Now, before I wrap up this article, let’s cover a few mistake and things to avoid:
+Now, before I wrap up this article, let’s cover a few mistake and things to avoid when answering:

 There are a couple of things you definitely shouldn’t do when the interviewer asks why applied for their job.
 Here’s what not to do…